lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 The `Lido` contract (and to be precise, the whole protocol) has only one function which allows stETH burning, [`burnShares`](https://docs.lido.fi/guides/protocol-levers#lido).
 It requires the caller to have the `BURN_ROLE` permission.

 Currently, `BURN_ROLE` is assigned to the `Voting` contract.
-This proposal requires that only `LidoStETHBurner` contract is to be allowed stETH burning.
+This proposal requires that only `SelfOwnedStEthBurner` contract is to be allowed stETH burning.
 It's vital for implementing the aforementioned calculations of splitting a rebase to cover- and rewards- induced parts.

-Also, we propose to enforce fine-grained permission control by the Aragon [ACL parameters interpretation](https://hack.aragon.org/docs/aragonos-ref#parameter-interpretation) to only allow `LidoStETHBurner` to burn stETH from its own balance.
+Also, we propose to enforce fine-grained permission control by the Aragon [ACL parameters interpretation](https://hack.aragon.org/docs/aragonos-ref#parameter-interpretation) to only allow `SelfOwnedStEthBurner` to burn stETH from its own balance.

 So, more formally, we propose the following permissions changes:
 - Revoke `BURN_ROLE` from `Voting`.
-- Assign `BURN_ROLE` to `LidoStETHBurner` requiring the `_account` argument of `burnShares` to equal the `LidoStETHBurner` address.
+- Assign `BURN_ROLE` to `SelfOwnedStEthBurner` requiring the `_account` argument of `burnShares` to equal the `SelfOwnedStEthBurner` address.

 ## Discussion